erman999/Ektaz/README.md

-# ektaz
+# Ektaz
-Ektaz is a very simple CSS framework
+It's a CSS framework